SMALL PHONE

 • Be wary of anything that's out of the ordinary that could result in other motorists' sudden directional changes.
 Likewise, if you're near a tourist attraction or other popular landmark, be prepared for last-second maneuvers by other drivers.
 And always consider someone driving slowly as a possibility for a non-signaled, unsafe U-turn.

-In a nutshell, be cautious, be aware and be thoughtful about your environment.
-And safe passage to you.
+In a nutshell, be cautious, aware, and thoughtful about your environment.